 - a.
 ATTENDANCE: Students should be punctual to the hospital and college and should have a minimum attendance of 75% in theory and 80% in practical in each subject to appear for University Examination.
 Students who lack the minimum prescribed attendance in any one subject will not be permitted to write the examination.
 However, the Vice-Chancellor has the discretionary power to allow a condonation of shortage of attendance upto a maximum of 10% in the prescribed minimum attendance for admission to an examination.
 A candidate lacking in attendance should submit an application in the prescribed form, endorsed by the Head of the Department / the Head of the Institution to the Vice Chancellor for approval for admission to the examination.
 Every student must have cleared all the arrears of fees in Hostel, Mess and College and must get a "No Due" certificate from the Deputy warden of the Hostel and Deputy Dean before submitting the application for University Examination. - b.
 LEAVE: Students should avail leave only with the previous sanction of the Head of the Department.
 When leave is availed for unforeseen causes the application must be made available soon after availing the leave.
 Leave letter on medical grounds should always accompany a medical certificate by a medical officer.
 The copy of the leave letter will be sent to the parent for endorsement if needed. - c.
 DAMAGES: Students should pay for any breakage / loss in the laboratories. - d.
 FEES: The Examination application of students will not be forwarded to the University in case of any dues with regard to Tuition Fees, Mess Fees and Hostel Fees or any other arrears. - e.
-EXAMS: In each department 3 Internal Assessment examinations will be conducted out of which the best of 2 Internal Assessment exam marks will be considered for University Examinations. - f.
-RECORDS: Practical record note books, log books and books for SDL & ECE should be completed & submitted in time. - g.
+EXAMS: - a) A minimum of three written examinations shall be conducted for Forensic Medicine & Community Medicine during this academic year and the average Internal Assessment exam marks will be considered for University Examinations. - b) A minimum of one written examinations shall be conducted for Ophthalmology & ENT during this academic year and the remaining two written examinations shall be conducted during Final year MBBS Part II and the average Internal Assessment exam marks will be considered for University Examinations - f.
+RECORDS: Practical record note books, log books and books for SDL & AETCOM should be completed & submitted in time. - g.
 CELL PHONE usage is prohibited during class hours (theory/practicals).
 If cell phones were to be found being used during class hours, they would be confiscated.